 Step-by-step recipe instructions

 Preheat the oven to 375 F/ 190 C/ gas mark 5.
-You will need a medium size oven dish (approx. 5 cm deep).
+You will need a medium sized oven dish (approx. 5 cm deep).

 2. Pour the mixture into your oven dish.

-3. To make the crumble topping combine the ground almonds with the oats, butter and sugar.
+3. Make crumble topping: To make the crumble topping combine the ground almonds with the oats, butter and sugar.

-4. Rub together using your fingertips and the palms of your hands until crumbly (you can use a food processor to do this).
+4. Mix crumble ingredients: Rub together using your fingertips and the palms of your hands until crumbly (you can use a food processor to do this).
 Stir in the almond flakes.

-5. Scatter the mixture over the fruit (do not press down).
+5. Assemble and bake crumble: Scatter the mixture over the fruit (do not press down).
 Bake in the centre of the oven for 25-30 minutes until golden brown.

 6. Remove from the oven and serve immediately.